The non disclosure agreement (NDA) - What you need to know about it!

 A non disclosure agreement (NDA) is useful to protect you to a certain extent against economic damage and loss of image.
 This is especially true when it comes to sensitive data.

-In the age of digitalisation, however, it can easily happen that information that is part of your agreement is tapped by a third party, such as cyber criminals, and becomes public without your business partner having anything to do with it.
+In the age of digitalization, however, it can also easily happen that information that is part of your agreement is accessed by third parties, such as cyber criminals, and becomes public without your business partner having anything to do with it.

-If you then suspect them, this quickly leads to a loss of trust, which can cause the planned project to fail.
-This may also lead to long and expensive legal disputes.
+If you then suspect them, this will quickly lead to a loss of trust that will cause the planned project to fail.
+It may even lead to long and expensive legal disputes.

-Also consider that when developing a new product or service with a business partner, feedback from a third party is often necessary to test success or failure.
-Here, a non disclosure agreement could be rather a hindrance.
+Also bear in mind that when developing a new product or service with a business partner, feedback from a third party is often required to test the success or failure of the project.
+A non disclosure agreement could be a hindrance here.

-A non disclosure agreement (NDA) is a useful basis for contract negotiations of any kind.
-However, you should think carefully in advance about what contents should be included in such an agreement and what contractual penalties should be defined in the event of a possible breach by your business partner.
+A non disclosure agreement (NDA) is a sensible basis for contract negotiations of any kind.
+However, you should think carefully in advance about what content should be included in such an agreement and what contractual penalties should be defined in the event of a breach by your business partner.

-As a specialist in intellectual property law, I recommend that you seek advice from an expert.
+As a specialist lawyer for intellectual property law, I recommend that you seek advice from an expert.
 I will be happy to assist you with my experience and in-depth knowledge in this field.

 Simply make an appointment with me so that we can discuss your concerns in detail in a personal meeting.

-You have to sign or create a non disclosure agreement NDA?Make an appointment now!
+Do you have to sign or draw up a non disclosure agreement (NDA)?Make an appointment now!